-CIS 403 Topics in Object-Oriented Technology Using Java or C++ (3.0 credits): Seminar in which topics are determined by students and instructors.
-Prerequisite: C or better in CIS 102 or permission of instructors.
+CIS 403 Topics in Java (3.0 credits): Seminar in which topics are determined by students and instructors.
+Prerequisite: CIS 213 or CIS215.

 CIS 413 Software Engineering (3 Credits): The student studies the nature of the program development task when many people, many modules, many versions, or many years are involved in designing, developing, and maintaining the system.
 The issues are both technical (e.g., design, specification, version control) and administrative (e.g., cost estimation and elementary management).
 The course will consist primarily of working on the cooperative creation and modification of software systems.
-Prerequisite: "C" or better in CIS 102 or Permission of Instructors.
+Prerequisite: CIS 213 or CIS215.